 Updating Over-age Dependant Information

-If your dependant is continuing full-time education after they turn 21, you must update your dependant’s education status on My ASEBP:
+If your dependant is planning to continue full-time education after they turn 21, you must update your dependant’s education status on My ASEBP at the following times:

 - Thirty days before their 21st birthday in order to continue their coverage until August 31 of the current year, and

-- before August 31 of every year until they’re 25 years old in order to continue their coverage for the upcoming school year.
+- before August 31 of every year until they’re 25 in order to continue their coverage for the upcoming school year.
+Note that their coverage terminates at 11:59 p.m. the night before their 25th birthday.

 If you do not update your dependant’s education status, there may be a period of time where they won’t be covered, and they will be ineligible to submit claims incurred during that period.